Select Language

 3.1 Vocal-Instrumental Separation

-3.2 CTC-based Alignment
+3.2 CTC-Based Alignment

-3.3 VAD-based Refinement
+3.3 VAD Refinement

 The authors conducted audiobook speech synthesis evaluations using models trained on J-MAC.
 Key findings include: